 The Public Adjuster Academy accepts students every 2 months.
 Because seats are limited, classes are offered as a first-come, first-served basis so get in your registrations as early as possible.

-The 4-day class is held Monday through Thursday from 8AM-4PM
+The 4-day class is held from 8AM-4PM

 - Public Adjuster Academy Course Schedule